 Gaining critical acclaim wherever their music takes them, The Sweet Lowdown have accomplished much in the past 5 years.
 A tour with Stuart McLean and the Vinyl Cafe kicked off 2015, and coincided with their newest release, “Chasing The Sun” (produced by Adrian Dolan), being No. 1 on the Folk DJ Charts in January 2015.
 The album has been nominated for “Roots Recording of the Year” by the 2015 Western Canadian Music Awards, as well as earning the group a nomination for “Ensemble of the Year” by the 2015 Canadian Folk Music Awards.
 Their self-titled debut album (2011) was nominated for “Album of The Year” at the Vancouver Island Music Awards, and their second album “May” won “Island Roots Album of the Year”, at the VIMA’s.
 It also earned the trio a nomination for “Vocal Group of the Year” at the 2013 Canadian Folk Music Awards.
 The Sweet Lowdown have toured throughout North America and the UK, and have taught their love of roots music and harmony singing at camps and workshops across Canada.

 SHANTI BREMER grew up in Olympia, Washington, where she began learning bluegrass banjo at the age of 11.
 After moving to Victoria, BC, Bremer continued to refine her bluegrass sound and also discovered–and became smitten with–clawhammer banjo.
-Today, she has a busy teaching schedule in both styles and continues to diversify as a banjo player.
+Today, she continues to diversify as a banjo player.

 Coming to Canada from Germany at the age of nine, MIRIAM SONSTENES is a classically trained violinist-turned-fiddler.
 She has been performing and teaching professionally for the past 10 years and has backed up and recorded with numerous west coast bands and solo artists.